regular030/Grapple-Game_NAME_TBD/README.md

 Stuff I want to add:
 - A menu at the end of each lvl to show stats
-- Settings for DPI changes, volume mixer when I add SFX, keybinds (I won't do graphics setting)
+- Settings for DPI changes, volume mixer when I add SFX, key binds (I won't do graphics setting) (40% done)
 - Moving platforms
 - Revamp of 1-3 (making #1 just a tutorial lvl)

 - Controller support (this will be later)

+- I still need to bind WASD to its respective directions so I can put it in the keybinds settings, I also need to add pause keybinds to that + mouse dpi and inverted.
+- I also need logic to save them to the player's computer so they don't need to set it again and again.